Amos-ongeri/weather/README.md

 # Weather & Geolocation Map App

-This app is an interactive weather and map dashboard that combines real-time geolocation, weather, and forecast data with rich visualization using [Leaflet](https://leafletjs.com/) and [Chart.js](https://www.chartjs.org/).
-It leverages multiple APIs to provide current weather and forecast information for your location or any city you search for, overlaying weather layers on an interactive map.
+This is an interactive weather and map dashboard app that combines real-time geolocation, weather, and forecast data with visualization using [Leaflet](https://leafletjs.com/) and [Chart.js](https://www.chartjs.org/).
+It makes use of multiple APIs to provide current weather and forecast information for your location or any city you search, overlaying weather layers on an interactive map.

 ## Features